 Over the lockdown period we took the opportunity to extend a loop on our flat woodchip gallop – meaning that if desired we can now work horses over a 1m4f.
 This is a real luxury as it enables the horses to slowly build up their work and will be a huge asset for young horses that have never cantered over those further distances.

-Finally if you’re heading to Gloucestershire, then our holiday cottage is a popular stay over and we’ve now added a Shepherd’s Hut too, for those of you wanting to write your memoirs.
+Finally if you’re heading to Gloucestershire, then our holiday cottages are a very popular stay over, for those of you wanting to write your memoirs.
 With a warm house to entertain from, owners old and new are always most welcome.
-And we are at your disposal to answer any query you may have about your own horse or new horses for sale.
+And we are at your disposal to answer any queries you may have about your own horse or new horses for sale.